caihao/PWACG/README.md

 ## Quick Start

-Before using PWACG, ensure that you have all the necessary data and configuration files ready.
+Before starting to use PWACG, make sure you have all the necessary data and configuration files prepared, and that you have switched to the `main` branch in Git.

 ### 1. Download Demo Data